 Boxer Anthony Joshua chills out. / Instagram

-We’re going to plunge in to one of the greatest debates in sports science: Does cold improve exercise recuperation?
+Does cold improve exercise recuperation?
+It’s one of the greatest debates of sports science.
 Cold tubbing is a post-practice ritual for most college and NFL football players.
 In 2019, the University of Alabama installed cryo tents next to its practice fields, so on sweltering summer days players could winter-up during practice “recovery breaks.”
 LeBron James, Floyd Mayweather, Jr., and Cristiano Ronaldo are among the many elite athletes who have consistently endured negative triple digits in liquid nitrogen cryo chambers.
 This all sounds cool, but what does the science say?
+Let’s take the plunge.

 cold tub therapy